b-e-p/bep/README.md

 ![](imgs/install_diff_lang_version.png)

-#### NOTE, for all other command operations, there are 2 ways to specify the command; however, "pkg_name" is really the only thing that needs to be specified, which shows the full syntax of the command, and then allows you to run the command, like so:
+#### NOTE, for all other command operations, there are 2 ways to specify the command; however, "pkg_name" is really the only thing that needs to be specified, which shows the full syntax of a command, and then allows you to run the command, like so:
 ```
 # bep {update, remove, turn_on, turn_off} pkg_name
 ```